 Breast cancer is something people hear about all too often, but never really expect will happen to them.
 Even for patients who are at a higher risk for it due to their genes and family history, the news that they have breast cancer often comes as a shock.
 Unfortunately, you can’t control whether or not you will get breast cancer at some point in your life.
-Having great breast cancer awareness, though, can save your life.
+Having great breast cancer awareness and being on the look out for breast cancer symptoms, though, can save your life.
 That’s why early detection is so crucial.

 Don’t wait until Breast Cancer Awareness Month in October to do a self-breast exam or schedule a mammography, breast cancer certainly won’t.
 If you suspect something different is occurring in your breast, here are seven warning signs of breast cancer you should check for.

 Typically when you’re told to conduct self-check-ups, you’re instructed to feel for hard and painless lumps in your breast tissue.
 While this is a good way of checking for abnormal masses, it is also very limited and fails to bring attention to other ways your breast may be showing warning signs of breast cancer.

 Breast cancer can present itself in many different ways through a variety of symptoms.
 For example, you may find a suspicious lump that sticks out from the rest of the breast tissue, but the lump is soft instead of hard or rounded instead of irregularly sized, or even painful.
 These cases may also be signs of breast cancer and should not be ignored simply because they do not fit the “hard, irregular-shaped, and painless” description.
 Here are some additional symptoms that may indicate beginning signs of breast cancer: